AFLplusplus/AFLplusplus/README.md

     $ iostat -d 3 -x -k [...optional disk ID...]
 ```

+    Using the `AFL_TMPDIR` environment variable and a RAM-disk you can have the
+    heavy writing done in RAM to prevent the aforementioned wear and tear.
+For
+    example the following line will run a Docker container with all this preset:

+    ```shell
+    # docker run -ti --mount type=tmpfs,destination=/ramdisk -e AFL_TMPDIR=/ramdisk aflplusplus/aflplusplus
+    ```

 ## Known limitations & areas for improvement

 Here are some of the most important caveats for AFL: